Greek Constitution of 1822: Parts and articles

+Political compromise between military leaders and landowners, gridlock in lawmaking

 The constitution is regarded as liberal and democratic, although it represented a compromise between the military leaders of the Revolution and the landowners, who dominated the First National Assembly.
 The creation of an executive and a legislature displays the desire of these two power centres to maintain a political balance.
 The constitutional equivalence between the legislature and the executive reflects the suspiciousness among the members of the National Assembly and resulted in the paralysis of the law-making procedure.
 In any case, the needs and the difficulties of the revolution impeded the full implementation of the Constitution.